ISTANBUL BLOG: Turkey awakes to inflation at 115%

 The FX coming from the FX-guaranteed lira deposit scheme, announced by Erdogan in late December, is only seen on paper.
 It shifts the banks’ FX at the central bank from swap and required reserve accounts to the central bank’s own account.
 This supports the net reserves, but it makes no sense when it comes to the gross reserves or fresh FX inflows.

-On February 2, Turkey’s finance minister Nurettin Nebati told Nikkei that a total of TRY272bn of deposits (around 5% of the overall TRY 5 trillion of deposits in the Turkish banking system) had been converted to date for the FX-guaranteed scheme, while TRY113bn ($8bn) has come from FX-linked deposits.
+On February 2, Turkey’s finance minister Nurettin Nebati told Nikkei that a total of TRY272bn of deposits (around 5% of the overall TRY 5 trillion of deposits in the Turkish banking system) had been converted to date under the FX-guaranteed scheme, while TRY113bn ($8bn) has come from FX-linked deposits.

 In calculating the dollarisation of bank deposits in Turkey, deposits under the FX-guaranteed scheme are added to the FX-linked deposits.
 FX-linked deposits are seen as FX on bank balance sheets while deposits under the FX-guaranteed scheme are seen as lira deposits.
 The only difference is that the central bank and the Treasury carry the FX risk attributed to the deposits under the scheme rather than banks.

 (Take a moment.
-When reading through the Turkish finance minister’s statements ask yourself how much of an idea he has about economics or politics.
+When reading through the Turkish finance minister’s statements ask yourself how much of an idea he really has about economics or politics.
 Looking at the shambles that is Turkey’s economy, ask what contribution he is making to regime policy.
-Could even Erdogan, subjected to forensic questioning, explain what economy policy is following?
+Could even Erdogan, subjected to forensic questioning, explain what economic policy he is following?
 Erdogan’s officials state things to the camera that bear little relation to reality.
 Well, the country’s prized finance minister has told Nikkei that he will be in London on February 7.
 In the past, trips to the British capital by Erdogan and some of his ministers have left London press interviewers stunned and perplexed.)

 There are also rumours about “unidentified” inflows into Turkey.